 The book that changed my world

-For its 2022 edition the festival as ever, featured huge literary stars, rising talent, and household names in a series of talks, and conversations.
-On the eve of the festival we cornered seven of its participants – among them writers, poets and a well-known comedian – to ask ‘what book changed your world?’
+On the eve of the 2022 edition of the festival we cornered seven of its participants – among them writers, poets and a well-known comedian – to ask ‘what book changed your world?’

 Jessie Greengrass